JoshuaB-Coding/drone-ai/README.md

   - [ ] These changes should be listed down here
 - [ ] Introduce a better way to store the global constants that exist at the top of `init.js`
 - [x] Create `NeuralNetwork` and `Layer` classes to make the AI code more reusable
+- [ ] Make the cost function reward players for interacting with targets rather than punishing them for being far away from it

 Alongside the main features, various improvements to the UI and algorithms are to be made.
 These are listed below for sake of keeping track:
 - [x] Including a background which moves with the player, making movement feel faster